-Over the past three years, MDA has instituted a website to market its products and services.
-At this time, the website is static.
-The COO has tasked the Manager of Finance and Information Technology to create an easy to search and interactive website that can be updated with new products in real time.
-This will allow clients to utilize the website, instead of relying on printed catalogues and monthly flyers to update outdated information and products.
-MDA could reduce the amount of catalogues printed each year, save money and become more environmentally friendly.
+Over the past five years, MDA maintains a basic website to market its products and services.
+The COO tasked MCG with providing fundamental requirements to BTT, and scheduling initial meetings.
+BTT will assume overall maintenance of the site and create an easy to search and interactive website that can be updated with new products in real time.
+This will allow clients to utilize the website, instead of relying on printed catalogues and monthly flyers for current information and products.
+MDA's intent is to reduce the amount of catalogues printed to save costs and become more environmentally friendly.
+The Manager of Finance and IT will project manage this initiative.

-- The Finance & IT manager met and discussed options for MDA's website with a representative from Business Transformation and Technology (BTT). - BTT will work with MDA in fiscal year 2015/16 on implementation of a new website
+- The Finance & IT manager met and discussed options for MDA's website with a representative from Business Transformation and Technology (BTT).
+The manager will submit a report on recommendations. - BTT will work with MDA in fiscal year 2016/17 on implementation of a new website.